hunting-code/kisan-ai/README.md

 ## Authors

-Built by [Your Name] as a final year Data Science capstone project.
+Built by Abhishek Sali as a final year Data Science capstone project.

 > "AI that speaks the farmer's language."